crcz25/capstone_welding_analysis/README.md

 # To recreate the environment:

 The necessary documentation and/or executables are provided in Seafile under our UTU account.
-Due to compatibility issues, it is recommended to use a Windows 10 machine.
-The following steps are required to recreate the environment:
+Due to compatibility issues, it is recommended to use a Windows 10/11 machine.
+The complete list of instructions are provided in the document *how_to_recreate_env.pdf*.
+Below is a summary of the steps required to recreate the environment.

 1. Install Visual Studio 2019 Community Edition (how_to_install_vs_studio_2019.pdf).
 2. Install Visual Studio 2010 (some dll files are required that are only available with this version) (how_to_install_vs_studio_2010.pdf).
 3. Install ROS2 Foxy Fitzroy
    - Follow the instructions using this tutorial from MS IOT - ROS on Windows: https://ms-iot.github.io/ROSOnWindows/GettingStarted/SetupRos2.html
 4. Install SICK Ranger Studio 5.1 and eBus Driver (how_to_install_sick_api.pdf & how_to_connect_to_camera.pdf).
-5. Install python 3.8.3 (how_to_install_python_3.8.3.pdf)
+5. Install and configure python 3.8.3 (how_to_install_python_3.8.3.pdf)
-6. Create a virtual environment:
-   1. Open a x64 Native Tools Command Prompt for VS 2019 terminal as administrator.
-   2. Create a virtual environment in the root's repo using ```virtualenv -p python3 venv```.
-   3. Activate the virtual environment using ```call venv\Scripts\activate.bat```.
-   4. Install the necessary packages using ```python -m pip install -r requirements.txt```
-7. Verify the installation of the python environments by executing the script `setup.bat` in the root's repo.
-Then issue the command `where python` to verify that the python executables are in the correct order.
-Notice the first python executable should be the virtual environment, then the global python installation and finally the ROS2 python installation.
-The output should be similar to this:
-    ```bash
-    (venv) C:\Users\crcz\Documents\repos\capstone_welding_analysis>where python
-    C:\Users\crcz\Documents\repos\capstone_welding_analysis\venv\Scripts\python.exe
-    C:\Python38\python.exe
-    c:\opt\ros\foxy\x64\python.exe
-    C:\Users\crcz\AppData\Local\Microsoft\WindowsApps\python.exe
-    ```

-8. Now you can build your workspace and run your python node that depends on packages installed in your virtual environment.
+6. Now you can build your workspace and run the software.

 ## Build the ROS environment: